emooreMCNY/mcny-library/README.md

 *Moved MCNY logo from header to footer within Mobile view.
 *Added link to A-Z electronic journal list within Research content section.
 *Changed all active library email links from HTML to Javascript, using the HiveLogic anti-spam Enkoder.
-*Staged new book images/links for Just Arrived content section.
+*Added new book images/links for Just Arrived content section.

 **Coder**: